 For early and late season breaks our private tours are ideal - these can be of any length, and at any time outside our group holiday dates (subject to availability).

-Tour leader Dr Caz Mamwell BSc MA PhD FSA Scot has worked in archaeology since graduating from the University of Bradford in 1985.
+Tour leader Dr Caz Mamwell BSc MA PhD FSA Scot is a professional archaeologist who has worked in archaeology since graduating from the University of Bradford in 1985.
 She gained her MA (with distinction) in Archaeological Practice from University of the Highlands and Islands.
 Her PhD research on the Orcadian Bronze Age was undertaken through the University of Edinburgh, resulting in a thesis entitled 'It rained a lot and nothing much happened: Settlement and Society in Bronze Age Orkney'.

 Orkney's Sites and Attractions